greenelab/knowledge-graph-review/manuscript.md

 Two databases DISEASES [@5gG8hwv7] and STRING [@iihNCsNX] were populated using a co-occurrence scoring method on PubMed abstracts, which measured the frequency of co-mention pairs within individual sentences as well as the abstracts themselves.
 This technique assumes that each individual co-occurring pair is independent from one another.
 Under this assumption mention pairs that occur more than expected were presumed to implicate the presence of an association or interaction.
-This approach was able to identify 543,405 disease gene associations [@5gG8hwv7] and 792,730 high confidence protein protein interactions [@iihNCsNX], but is limited to only using PubMed abstracts.
+This approach identified 543,405 disease gene associations [@5gG8hwv7] and 792,730 high confidence protein-protein interactions [@iihNCsNX] but is limited to only using PubMed abstracts.

 Full text articles are able to dramatically enhance relationship detection [@DGlWGDEt; @pLAIFXqP].
 Westergaard et al. used a co-occurrence approach, similar to DISEASES [@5gG8hwv7] and STRING [@iihNCsNX], to mine full articles for protein-protein interactions and other protein related information [@DGlWGDEt].